Poultry Management

 Our Program

-Additionally, Cal Poly has a production contract with Foster Farms to produce natural broilers, which provides students with real-world experience in the poultry industry and creates opportunities for students to make valuable industry contacts.
-While working with Foster Farms, Cal Poly has won a number of awards for being their top contract producer.
+Additionally, Cal Poly has a production contract with Pitman Farms to produce natural broilers, which provides students with real-world experience in the poultry industry and creates opportunities for students to make valuable industry contacts.
+In working with Pitman Farms, Cal Poly students have been exposed to the many different breeds used in broiler production.

 Working at the Poultry Center has provided me with the important hands-on experience needed to be competitive in the workforce.
 I feel that Cal Poly's Learn By Doing philosophy has given me the opportunity to gain an extensive education that cannot be taught in the classroom.